jasmineiris/cs177_Iro/README.md

 ### Requirements

-- Platform-independent: can be played in any modern web browser.
+- Platform-independent: can be played in any modern web browser at [this link](http://hills.ccsf.edu/~iandroni/cs177_Iro/cluster2/index.html).
 - Coded in Javascript, HTML, and CSS.
 - Colorful splash/intro screen that provides entry (via clicking) to game instructions.
 - Colorful, dynamic game instructions, which transitions automatically after a few seconds to the game.
 - Game screen with balls of different colors and sizes moving in random directions.
 - Balls can be removed by clicking them.
+- Balls begin fading from visibility after 5 seconds, completely disappearing after approximately 20 seconds.
-- Background music for game with on/off option.
+- Background music (Jackson 5).
+    + Buttons to switch music on or off.
-- Text input and button to submit answer.
+- Text field and submit button to enter a guess.
+- Pop-up box that provides feedback on guess (correct or incorrect).
+    + Buttons offering links to play again, or return to game home or game instructions.

 ### User Characteristics